-This is the day when millions of Muslims around the world gathers with their family and friends to greet each other.
-They all offer morning prayers to Allah, donate to the charity and have feasts together.
+This is the day when millions of Muslims around the world gather with their family and friends to greet each other.
+They all offer morning prayers to Allah, donate to the charity, and have feasts together.

 Eid is not only about the celebration of Allah, but it also gives us the opportunity to reflect on Ramadan and all other wonderful things in our lives with which we are blessed.

 When people refrain themselves from eating and drinking in the daytime during Ramadan, they quickly realize how blessed they are to have the choice of eating and drinking.